hkailahi/copia/README.md

     ```

 ## Interact with Database
-- To run SQL queries in H2, please change the boolean [willInteractWithDatabase](https://gitlab.com/hkailahi/copia/blob/master/src/main/java/com/heneli/copia/CopiaApplication.java#L84) in  to true.
-Please note, you will have to manually shut down the server after you are done with H2!
+- To run SQL queries in H2, please update the boolean [willInteractWithDatabase](https://gitlab.com/hkailahi/copia/blob/master/src/main/java/com/heneli/copia/CopiaApplication.java#L84) to true.
+Please note, you will have to manually shut down the server once you are finished!

 # Rules

-Project instructions hidden.
+(Project instructions hidden.)

 # Implementation Details

-### High Level Summary

-Program Steps:
+#### Program Steps

 1. Spring Boot launches Tomcat server with H2 instance available on *localhost:8080/h2*
 2. *schema.sql* in src/java/resources/ gets ran before *run()* method in core app (*CopiaApplication.java*), which imports Pickups and Recipients CSVs to tables, and intializes empty *Matches* table
 3. List of all pickups and list of all recipients are loaded from H2 into the core application